skarlekar/smart-quora/README.md

 3. Queries
 4. Access Control Declarations.

+Participiants - Participants represents users who interact with assets.
 Assets - Assets represents entities which could represent place or things.
-Participiants - Participants represents users who interact with a
+Transactions - Transactions are actions that participants can carry out on assets.
+Events - Events are emitted by the
+Queries - SQL-like queries

 ### Hyperledger Composer Components